LoopKit/looptips/docs/how-to/high-bg.md

 Some people use "fake" carbohydrate entries to push *Loop* to be more aggressive with correcting a high blood glucose.
 This can be effective for hyperglycemia due to short-term causes but is not the recommended way of repeatedly dealing with high blood glucose.
 If you find yourself regularly using fake carbohydrates often, you may want to consider whether one of your underlying settings needs adjusting.

-## Prime insulin
+## Prime insulin (Medtronic pumps only)

+!!! warning "Medtronic-Specific Technique"
+    This technique only applies to Medtronic pump users.
+Omnipod users cannot use this method.

 If your Preferred Data Source is left on the default "Event History", *Loop* will not count insulin delivered from "prime" commands in the Medtronic pump.
 This means that any insulin you deliver through your infusion set while using the prime delivery will not count towards active insulin or insulin on board (IOB).

 If you think that you are being affected by a short-term influence that will last for at least 4-6 hours, a conservative amount of primed insulin may help control high blood sugar more aggressively than *Loop* would have otherwise provided during the stressful event.

-**If you choose to deliver insulin via prime command, remember that your active insulin or IOB will not be accurate for 6 hours after the delivery.**  Caution should be taken using this method because if the short-term stress suddenly ends and blood glucose begins to drop again, the drop may be more pronounced than *Loop* predicts due to the untracked primed insulin.
+**If you choose to deliver insulin via prime command, remember that your active insulin or IOB will not be accurate for 6 hours after the delivery.** Caution should be taken using this method because if the short-term stress suddenly ends and BG begins to drop again, the drop may be more pronounced than *Loop* predicts due to the untracked primed insulin.

-Note:  For Omnipod users, *Loop* does not allow you to prime insulin in.

 ## Open loop and correct manually